scalacenter/course-management-tools/docs/workflows.md

 Between iterations, we can also do the following:

 - "checkpoint" what we already have on the CMT master repository by committing it.
 This doesn't hurt and if needed this can be undone easily.
+After a number of smaller changes were successfully committed to the CMT main repo, these commits can be squashed to reduce the clutter.
 - run the tests on all exercises.
 As the tooling is oblivious to the build tool and the testing tools used in the exercises, there's no pre-baked solution to automate this process.
 Imagine that a CMT project uses Maven as build tool.
   Chances are that we can test any exercise by running `mvn test`.
 It would be trivial to build a small test script to automate the testing.
 The script would loop over each of the exercise folders, cd into them one by one and execute the tests.
+For the `lunatech-beginner-quarkus-course-v2` course, this testing has been automated by integrating it in the [CI process of the course](https://github.com/lunatech-labs/lunatech-beginner-quarkus-course-v2/blob/main/.github/workflows/maven.yml).

 ## Inserting, deleting, and renumbering exercises